softsign/ff_bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-# ESPN Fantasy Football GroupMe Bot
+# Yahoo Fantasy Football GroupMe Bot

-This package creates a docker container that runs a GroupMe or Slack chat bot to send ESPN Fantasy Football information to a GroupMe or Slack chat room.
+This package creates a docker container that runs a GroupMe or Slack chat bot to send Yahoo Fantasy Football information to a GroupMe or Slack chat room.

 **What does this do?**